 TIP #6 – AN EXPERIENCE DOESN’T NEED A QUEUE LINE

-“We have to do Splash Mountain, then Space Mountain followed by Seven Dwarfs Mine Train and Jungle Cruise….”
+“We have to do Pirates of the Caribbean, then Space Mountain followed by Seven Dwarfs Mine Train and Jungle Cruise….”

 Having a list that includes attractions only is actually missing the point of the Disney theme parks.